5/8/2024

 Conference Operator

 If you wish to ask a question, please dial pound key 5 on your telephone keypad to enter the queue.
 If you wish to withdraw your question, please dial pound key 6 on your telephone keypad.
-The next question comes from Hans Rettigel-Christensen from Danske Bank.
+The next question comes from Hans Retterdel-Christensen from Danske Bank.
 Please go ahead.

 speaker

-Hans Rettigel-Christensen
+Hans Retterdel-Christensen

-Analyst, Danske Bank
+Analyst at Danske Bank

 speaker